U.S. Department of State Seal

 Republic of Uganda

-Reconsider travel to Uganda due to crime, terrorism, and anti-LGBTQI+ legislation.
-Some areas have increased risk.
+Reconsider travel to Uganda due to crime, terrorism, and anti-LGBTQI+ laws and environment.
+Exercise increased caution due to potential risks and the unpredictable nature of public demonstrations.
 Read the entire Travel Advisory.

-Country summary: There remains a threat of terrorist attacks in Uganda and throughout the region.
-Numerous terrorist attacks have occurred in Uganda, to include religious venues, schools, and areas frequented by tourists, resulting in the deaths of Ugandans as well as foreign visitors.
+There remains a threat of terrorist attacks in Uganda.
+Terrorist attacks have occurred, targeting religious venues, schools, and areas frequented by tourists.
+These attacks have resulted in the deaths of Ugandans as well as foreign visitors.
 U.S. citizens should remain alert and avoid large public gatherings.
-In October 2023, ISIS-Central Africa claimed responsibility for killing two international tourists and a Ugandan driver within Queen Elizabeth National Park.
+ISIS-Central Africa have carried out attacks and claimed responsibility for killing two international tourists and a Ugandan driver within Queen Elizabeth National Park.

-Violent crime, such as armed robbery, home invasion, and sexual assault, presents a serious threat to those visiting and residing in Uganda and can occur at any time, especially in larger cities, including Kampala, Jinja and Entebbe, in the Karamoja region, and along Uganda’s western and northern borders.
-Local police may lack appropriate resources to respond effectively to serious crime in most areas.
+Violent crime -- including armed robbery, home invasion, and sexual assault -- poses a serious threat to visitors and residents in Uganda.
+These acts can occur at any time, especially in larger cities, including Kampala, Jinja, and Entebbe, as well as the Karamoja region and along Uganda’s western and northern borders.
+Police struggle to respond to serious crime in most places due to limited resources.

 If you decide to travel to Uganda: